 - Counsel to the defendant airlines in an ongoing class proceeding alleging conspiracy to fix passenger fares, including breach of the Competition Act

-- Counsel for reporting issuer in appeal to the OSC from a decision of the TSX to permit the issuance of shares during a proxy fight
+- Counsel for reporting issuer in appeal to the OSC from a TSX decision to permit the issuance of shares during a proxy fight

-- Challenge to the jurisdiction of the OSC to sanction a lawyer for alleged misrepresentations to OSC staff
+- Challenge to the OSC's jurisdiction to sanction a lawyer for alleged misrepresentations to OSC staff

 Rankings and recognitions